 It may feel overwhelming when you first move into halls, but remember that many people will be feeling the same way as you.
 You will soon find out who has the untidiest room, who never does their washing up and who is always staying out late.
-To make the most of your time in halls, take a look at the A-Z of living in halls for key information and advice.
+To make the most of your time in halls, take a look at the Living on Campus page for key information and advice.

 Here are a few handy tips to help you settle in and feel at home.

 - Don’t forget, everyone is in the same boat, so don’t be shy and make sure you spend time in the communal areas rather than in your room with the door shut.

 - Join your Halls Facebook group to find out who else is living in your halls and about key events taking place on campus or important messages about life in halls.

 - Label your belongings in the kitchen (and the stuff in your room).
 If it’s not got your name on it, it might just find its way into someone else’s kitchen cupboard or room.